brunobg/webdevbook/docs/frontend/routing.md

 # Routing

+The most radical change of SPAs is to route through Javascript, replacing the content without a request for a new base HTML file.
+This means that we must implement routing in the frontend (and [also in the backend](../backend/routing.md)).
+Routing means that the page loads its content based on the URL, and whenever a link or action takes it to a new page, the URL is replaced on the browser with Javascript and the new content is loaded.

-Our SPA requires routing to change pages.
-Routing is something ordinary, but we'll need a few tricks here since vue-router handles things slightly different than the TNS router does.
+We'll need a few tricks here since vue-router handles things slightly different than the TNS router does.
 We'll build a wrapper to get around that and have the same behavior in our end code, at the cost of a more complicated code behind the scenes.

 ## Web routing with vue-router

-Vue-router is the standard router for vue.
+[Vue-router](https://router.vuejs.org/) is the standard router for vue.
 Let's install it.

 ```shell
 yarn add vue-router
 ```

-We're not doing anything unusual in our router.
-We add a behavior to ensure that scroll is maintained when we navigate back and forward, and we also update the document title to match the page name.
+Our router essentially maps URLs to components.
+We add a behavior to ensure that scroll is maintained on each page when we navigate back and forward, and we also update the document title to match the page name.

 ```js
 import Vue from "vue";